alexrockhill/MEEGbuddy/README.md

 1. clone into a repository
 2. run python setup.py install

+To run the demo:
+1. install jupyter if you haven't already: pip install jupyter
+2. run "jupyter-notebook" from a terminal

 This was originally designed in python2 but now is only supported in python3, it will probably work in python2 for a while longer but no promises

 ## Citation